 Flowers: 3-7 cm elongated, drooping clusters of 10-20, with each individual flower 5-10 mm long.
 Varying from light to dark pink in colour.

 Berries: The berries are dark blue in colour, with a very tart taste.
-They produce a waxy coating and bloom in mid to late summer.
+They produce a waxy coating and ripen in mid to late summer.

 First Nations uses: Berries can be used fresh or dried and mainly used as feast food.
 Can also be used for herbal teas; bark can be used for cold and flu.